 The Specific Purpose Work Visa

 Who is it for?
-Anyone working for a specific event or in seasonal sectors
+Anyone working a specific event or in seasonal sectors

 Ease of obtaining the visa: rather easy

-Type of work: sporting or artistic event, short technical task or assignment, seasonal tourist work
+Type of work: events (sport, art, film, music, etc.), short technical task or assignment, seasonal tourist work

 Linked to an employer?
 Yes